Congressional District # 06

 Along with the RI report, Honeywell produced a draft feasibility study (FS) in April, 2007.
 USEPA and OEPA asked Honeywell to update the FS with a feasibility study addendum (FSA), which was submitted to USEPA and OEPA on June 15, 2007.

 Based on the results of the RI, the risk assessments, the FS and the FSA, USEPA along with OEPA released a Proposed Plan on July 16, 2007, with a list of potential cleanup options and identified USEPA’s preferred remedy for the Tar Plant.
 On September 20, 2007, USEPA finalized a ROD for the cleanup and containment at the former tar plant area.
 The approximately $10 million plan selected by the USEPA includes capping of contaminated soil, land-use restrictions to ensure the cap remains intact, and a project to dredge and then cap contaminated river sediment.
 USEPA evaluated several options and believes that this approach is the best way to protect public health and the environment in terms of effectiveness, implementation and cost.
 A consent decree was signed between Honeywell and USEPA in July 2010 for the implementation of the selected remedy at the site.
 In the summer of 2011, Honeywell completed a pre-design investigation at the river bank and the sediments parcel to fill in some additional data gaps prior to the completion of the preliminary Remedial Design Report.
 In November 2011 Honeywell submitted a Preliminary Remedial Design Report (30% Design) to the USEPA for review and comment.
 Based on USEPA review and comments on the Preliminary Remedial Design Report, a 95 % Remedial Design Document was submitted to the EPA in the summer of 2012.
-Based on USEPA review and comments (submitted in December 2012) on the 95% Remedial Design Document, Honeywell plans to submit the 100% Remedial Design Document by mid-June 2013.
-Honeywell is planning to start the construction of the River Parcel of the Tar Plant in early 2014 and plans to complete it by FY 2014.
-Honeywell is planning to start the construction of the Main Parcel remedy by early 2015 and plans to complete it by FY 2015.
+Based on USEPA review and comments (submitted in December 2012) on the 95% Remedial Design Document and the consequent approval of the 100% Remedial Design in mid-June 2013, Honeywell started the construction of the River Parcel of the Tar Plant in early 2014 and plans to complete it by the calender year 2014.
+Honeywell is planning to start the construction of the Main Parcel remedy by early 2015 and plans to complete it by the calendar year 2015.

 Honeywell's Site Restoration Plan calls for placing as much of the Site into beneficial re-use as feasible.
 Two parcels (approximately 1.1 acres in total) outside the GDA slurry wall and cap perimeter and the uplands parcel of the CPLA (approximately 37 acres in total) have been deemed appropriate for industrial re-use and do not require any further action.
 These 37 acres were conveyed to Ironton in the fall of 2002 as part of a Brownfields redevelopment effort.
 More recently, Ironton conveyed part of this land to the State of Ohio Department of Transportation (ODOT).
 ODOT has since constructed a county garage from which it will conduct its highway maintenance activities, including, but not limited to, snow and ice removal, salt storage, equipment maintenance and storage, pavement maintenance, and other roadway operations.
 ODOT has also constructed office space for its county manager and clerical staff.